dragonflyoss/client/CONTRIBUTING.md

-# Contributing to Dfdaemon
+# Contributing to Dragonfly Client

-It is warmly welcomed if you have the interest to hack on dfdaemon.
+It is warmly welcomed if you have the interest to hack on client.
 First, we encourage this kind of willingness very much.
 And here is a list of contributing guide for you.